About Bauer College

 - High Achieving: The students in the Executive MBA are goal oriented individuals who strive for excellence in both their personal and professional lives.
 This attribute is essential in successfully graduating from the program, due to its intense courses and time frame.

 - Leaders: There are over 2,000 graduates from the University of Houston Executive MBA and many have become influential leaders in their industries and the Houston community.

 - Dedicated: Executive MBA students are dedicated to their achieving success at work and class.
 They must be organized and manage time and responsibilities to excel in the program.

-- Successful: Our doctoral students have found placement as faculty in prestigious institutions around the world, including California State Polytechnic University, Butler University, Arizona State University, University of Missouri-St. Louis, Depaul University, San Francisco State University, Eastern Michigan University, Stetson University, University of Texas-Pan American, University of Texas-El Paso, University of St. Thomas (Houston), Texas A&M University-San Antonio, NEOMA Business School (France) and University of Virginia.
+- Successful: Our doctoral students have recently found placement as faculty in prestigious institutions around the world, including University of Arkansas-Little Rock, University of Massachusetts-Lowell, California State University-Long Beach, California State University-Fullerton, San Francisco State University, Eastern Michigan University, Stetson University, University of Texas-Pan American, University of Texas-El Paso, University of St. Thomas (Houston), Texas A&M University-San Antonio, NEOMA Business School (France) and University of Virginia.

 - Award Winning: In the last decade, Bauer College doctoral students have won the American Marketing Association (AMA) John Howard Award for best doctoral dissertation (twice), the Academy of Marketing Science Mary Kay Award for best dissertation, the Marketing Science Institute (MSI) Alden Clayton Award for best dissertation proposal, and the AMA Donald Lehmann Award for best dissertation-based article. [more awards]